Sustainable Ireland's very own Golda Burrows trialled the Bryson Wheelie Box to see if it was a good solution for kerbside recycling.

-Antrim and Newtownabbey Borough Council have rolled out 12,000 Wheelie Boxes to date, with plans to supply the whole of Newtowabbey with the model over the next few years.
-To date, residents who received a Wheelie Box in Newtownabbey had their standard 240 litre refuse bin swapped for a 180 litre bin, with the aim of driving recycling figures higher, minimising landfill disposal, reducing collection costs and testing public acceptability of this approach.
+Antrim and Newtownabbey Borough Council have rolled out 35,000 Wheelie Boxes to date.
+Residents who received a Wheelie Box in Newtownabbey had their standard 240 litre refuse bin swapped for a 180 litre bin, with the aim of driving recycling figures higher, minimising landfill disposal, reducing collection costs and testing public acceptability of this approach.
 This has resulted in a 30% increase in recycling in those rounds who have Wheelie Boxes and a 90% satisfaction rate from 1160 residents surveyed.

 For something that holds waste, the Wheelie Box is actually quite pleasant to look at, and they don't lower the tone of the neighbourhood when sitting outside houses.
-All in all, I'd throughly recommend it.
-It has certainly made my life easier , and encouraged me to keep recycling."Golda Burrows, Sustainable Ireland
+All in all, I'd thoroughly recommend it.
+It has certainly made my life easier and encouraged me to keep recycling.Golda Burrows, Sustainable Ireland